-Score taken from the annual internal survey.
 Score taken from the annual competition survey, adjusted on the basis of responses corresponding to the internal survey criteria.

 (4) Net Promoter Score.

 (5) Scores taken from the internal survey.

 (6) The risk related to regulatory developments is addressed in section 5 of the "URD".